AnkleMedicine/TechDecSpring2025/README.md

 # Maya Plugins

 This is a collection of Maya plugins to help with rigging and other stuff!
+#How to Install:
+drag the install.mel file into maya's viewport, and the tools will apear on the current shelf

 ## Limb Rigger